 Varoom!
 Opening up, full on, pumped up, pedal to the metal, greasing the wheels, murdering the motor, all cylinders firing, locked into formula one high gear, powering along, burning rubber, caught up in the punishing high octane, souped up race for takeoff, carried away to the exclusion of almost everything else.
 Out on the streets when the traffic started jumping was the time when my blood started pumping.
 Sleep being at a premium, I went into overdrive, pulling out all stops, gunning the engine, stoking my way stonkered body’s furnace to stay on the treadmill, barrelling along faster to stay in the one place.

 Zowie.
 Giving it all I had, never cutting corners, never slackening, opening it up even further.
 Like a bat out of hell, pushing my luck, hard-pressed, wrapped up in my work, forgetting myself, shrugging off concern,running myself ragged, reaching breakneck speed, tempting fate, taking it to the limit one more time in my fuel injected, nitro-boosted flight- you’ve got the picture?- a man possessed of great ambition, a man driven, trying to advance at any cost.
-Riding for a fall.
+Riding for a fall,driving himself into the ground.
 My maxim had long been ‘Let it rip’ but what ended up ripping wasn’t what I had had in mind.
 In the hot seat, in the land of Oz, hurtling round the Emerald City, fast and furious.
 Whoosh!
 Ruled by the clock, it was too late to turn it back.
 For fast acting relief, I needed to slow down.
 Too late to bail out, something had to give.
 Didn’t see the stop sign, took a turn for the worse, hit the skids.
 Mother Nature can only take and forgive so much.
 To think I spent more time worrying about my car being on the blink than about me blowing a gasket.
 Bubbling away, this pressure cooker needed an escape valve, to ease up, downshift and take my family for a holiday.

 ‘So we’re not going to Thredbo this year?’